laravel/nova-docs/2.0/actions/registering-actions.md

     });
 ```

-Once the action has been attached to the field, you will be able to select the action and execute it from the relationship index on the parent's resource detail screen.
+Once the action has been attached to the field, you will be able to select the action and execute it from the relationship index on the parent's resource detail page.